davea42/libdwarf-regressiontests/README.md

 ## Testing overview hints

-Never run the tests in a regressiontests or libdwarf-regressiontests directory.
+Never run the tests in a regressiontests or libdwarf-regressiontests directory, there is no way to automatically clean up the test directories.
 Instead, run tests in a directory set up for regression testing.

-There are a number (unspecified) of points where the locations of the tests and source matter in comparing the output of a test run with the expected result, and such can result in failures.
+There are a number (unspecified) of points where the locations of the tests and source matter in comparing the output of a test run with the expected result.
+In a Linux, Freebsd, or modern MacOS environment
+the tests arrange slight modifications to paths in dwarfdump output so all the tests pass (see below).
+None of the tests are guaranteed to work if any files or directories have spaces in their name.
+On msys2 (Windows 10) or Microsoft Visual Studio
+Those adjustments do not work and thest tests are useless.

 The tests are run using shell and python3 scripts.
 Meson is used to build libdwarf/dwarfdump.

 The test results expect $HOME/dwarf/code (for libdwarf-code) and $HOME/dwarf/regressiontests